dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

   + `onUniqueRead`: This event is triggered when the library finds a new text, which is not a duplicate among multiple frames. `txt` holds the text value while `result` is an object that holds details of the text.
 In this example, an alert will be displayed for this new text.

-  + `startScanning()`: Starts contious video frame scanning.
-The camera will be opened and the video input will show up on the page.
-At the same time,  `enhancer` will start feeding `recognizer` with frames.
+  + `startScanning(true)`: Starts contious video frame scanning.
+The return value is a Promise which resovles when the camera is opened, the video shows up on the page and the scanning begins (which means `enhancer` has started feeding `recognizer` with frames to recognize).

 ### Step Two: Test the example